joshosbrn/prototype-npr/README.md

 This ended up being a pretty easy fix.
 Including markup by doing something like ``` {% include directory/module.html %} ``` works perfectly.
 Thanks, Jekyll.

+The other tough thing here was figuring out a good way to render a full list of components.
+I'm pretty happy with the solution in index.html but I'm sure there's a much better way to do this.

 ### Maintainable Style Overrides
 One of the biggest blockers for this idea in the past has been the idea of maintaining the list of NPR.org SASS variables in a smart way.
 Since Todd's accesiblity-focused refactor of the colors a few months ago, I don't think they'll be changing any time soon so I'm officially removing this as a blocker.
 I may come back during housekeeping or a future Serendipity to make updates if necessary.